-Over-Income Families [24 CFR 960.261 and FR 11/26/04, p.
-68786]; [Notice PIH 2019-11]
+Over-Income Families [24 CFR 960.261; FR Notice 7/26/18; Notice PIH 2019-11]

 The Housing Opportunity Through Modernization Act (HOTMA) of 2016 placed an income limitation on public housing tenancies.
 The over-income requirement states that after a family's adjusted income has exceeded 120 percent of area median income (AMI) (or a different limitation established by the secretary) for two consecutive years, the PHA must either terminate the family's tenancy within six months of the determination, or charge the family a monthly rent that is the higher of the applicable fair market rent (FMR) or the amount of monthly subsidy for the unit, including amounts from the operating and capital funds, as determined by regulations.